thegreenwebfoundation/admin-portal/docs/installation.md

 3. Download a packages named *pipenv* with *pip*: `pip install pipenv`.
 4. Once download, use this tool to install all other packages: `pipenv install`.
 5. As a final step, make sure to copy the content of `.env.sample` to `.env` and add the necessary credentials.<br>

 __Note__ that this project relies on object storage.
 In production this is needed to store static files, but in development it is not required.

 By default `pipenv` loads the content of the `.env` file.<br>
 For starting the project the shell command can be used like this `pipenv shell`.

+## Working with email

+This project has features that send email notifications to users.
+To test email functionality, this project uses [Mailhog](https://github.com/mailhog/MailHog).
+It's enabled by default in gitpod environmenrts, and you can access it on port 8025.